 - Chat widget schedule for each widget OR 24/7 Agent Coverage

-This recipe will take incoming chats (both reactive and proactive), ask your visitor which product they are interested in, and then route the chat to the right sales team.
+This recipe covers incoming chats (both reactive and proactive), asks your visitor which product they are interested in, and routes the chat to the right sales team.

 First, if you don’t already have one, you will want to create a new sales widget or repurpose an existing one.
-This widget will be the one you embed in your site or application, and it will determine the initial experience your visitors have when they encounter chat.
-This widget will contain your Guide Bots, and determine how those bots interact with your site.
+This widget will be the one you embed in your site or application and it will determine the initial experience your visitors have when they interact with chat.
+This widget will contain the Guide Bot and determine how this bot interacts with your site.

-In step 2, create a new widget to contain each of your specialized sales teams.
-In our example for this recipe, we will have the following three specialized sales widgets:
+Create a new widget to contain each of your specialized sales teams.
+In our example for this recipe, we will have the following two specialized sales widgets:

 - Sales Enterprise

 Add your agents to each specialized widget, as needed.
 For each widget, you can set up priority tiers if you wish.
 Also, any individual agent can belong to more than one specialized widget.
-For example, some sales agents or managers might be work both SMB and enterprise sales (and belong to both of those widgets) .
+For example, some sales agents or managers might work both Regular and Enterprise sales (and belong to both of those widgets).
 How you construct your teams is incredibly flexible!